Thimomo/Paardenvechters/docs/home.md

 GitHub has a new policy that you can no longer use your account password to push file changes.
 You must [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and use the token when pushing changes to a GitHub repository.
+To do so, go to [this page](https://github.com/settings/tokens) to create a classic token (not the fine-grained token).
 You also need to give the token proper access permissions/scopes, as indicated in the following image:

 ![token_scope](images/token_scope.png)